infratographer/website/source/docs/index.md

 ## What is Infratographer?

-Infratographer is a collection of services that manage all aspects of infrastructure automation.
+Infratographer is a highly opinionated set of services designed to track information about infrastructure.
 This includes:

-* [Identity and Permissions] (wip)
+* [Identity and Permissions]
-* [Network Automation and Services] (wip)
-* [Asset Management] (wip)
+* Asset Management - coming soon
+* IP Address Management - coming soon
 * More to come!

+To learn more about what Infratographer is and where we are going check out the [Architecture] and [Roadmap].

-[Identity and Permissions]: docs/identity.md
+[Identity and Permissions]: docs/identity-and-access-management/identity.md
-[Network Automation and Services]: docs/network-automation-services.md
-[Asset Management]: docs/asset.md
+[Architecture]: docs/architecture/architecture.md
+[Roadmap]: docs/architecture/roadmap.md

+## Why the name Infratographer?

+The name Infratographer comes from the combination of "infrastructure" and "cartographer", as the system's mission is to be a source of truth and orchestration layer for all infrastructure.
+Infratographer provides a GraphQL API to access your infrastructure, allowing you to request specific information and navigate your infrastructure map.
+Think of it as a set of directions for your infrastructure, helping you to understand and manage the various interconnected components.

 ## How do I get started?